jbradlim08/Charity-Water-Game/README.md

 # Charity-Water-Game
-This is a slither.io-like game created for Charity Water
+This is a snake-like game created for Charity Water